 Infiltration Expertise (2) – As far as 9th level Rogue abilities go it isn’t a bad one and plays well into the theme of the subclass.
 This is only a 2 because it’s all that the Assassin gets at 9th and is very narrow in scope.

 Imposter (1) – Is this useful?
 Potentially, very useful, but it’s been ten levels since this Assassin got better at actually killing things.

-Incredibly versatile and a player favourite, this archetype allows you restricted access to Wizard spellcasting, specifically making you a third caster.
-Through certain spell choices this subclass is competitive for the highest damage dealing Rogue, but you should be careful to ration your very limited spell slots appropriately.
+Incredibly versatile and a player favorite, this archetype allows you restricted access to Wizard spellcasting, specifically making you a third caster.
+Through certain spell choices, this subclass is competitive for the highest damage dealing Rogue, but you should be careful to ration your very limited spell slots appropriately.
 Recommended spells for this subclass include Disguise Self, Silent Image, Shield, Find Familiar, Invisibility, and Shadow Blade.
-For cantrips Booming Blade is highly recommended for damage and an added control effect.
+For cantrips, Booming Blade is highly recommended for damage and an added control effect.